|Size||Fine Metal Content||Diameter||Weight||Fineness|

 |1/2 oz||15.517 grams||25 mm||15.517 grams (.5 troy oz)||.9999 or 24 karats|

 |1/4 oz||7.7758 grams||20 mm||7.7758 grams (.25 troy oz)||.9999 or 24 karats|

 |1/10 oz.||3.1103 grams||16 mm||3.1103 grams (.10 troy oz)||.9999 or 24 karats|

 |1/20 oz||13.9||(.05 troy oz)||.9999 or 24 karats|

-Gold Canadian Maple Leaf 2021 bullion is available to order from Dillon Gage.
+Gold Canadian Maple Leaf 2022 bullion is available to order from Dillon Gage.
 This high purity coin features advanced security detailing.
-The Silver Maple Leaf is also available.

 The Gold Maple Leaf coin was introduced in 1979 and rapidly grew in popularity as the only alternative bullion to the Krugerrand, which was going through distribution issues due to the boycott of apartheid-era South Africa.
 Gold Maple Leafs minted between 1979 and 1982 have a gold content of .999.
 In 1982, its purity was raised to .9999, making it the world’s first 99.99% pure gold bullion coin.